predix-ui/predix-ui/_pages/develop/data-grid/define-columns.md

 </catalog-picture>

 # Hide, show, freeze, and size columns

 Some datasets call for more advanced styling for each column.
-Hiding and showing columns can help the user focus on information that is important the current task.
-Freezing columns can help reduce tedious horizontal scrolling when the user wants to refer the first few columns and glance at later columns.
+Hiding and showing columns can help the user focus on information that is important to the current task.
+Freezing a column locks it to the left of the grid and can help reduce tedious horizontal scrolling when the user frequently refers to the first few columns.
 Setting custom sizes for columns ensures space in the grid is used appropriately and cells with large amounts of data aren’t unnecessarily truncated.

+Uses can hide and freeze columns by clicking on the three-dot button that appears when hovering over a header cell.
+Users can unhide columns by clicking on the table action menu at the top right of the grid.

 The following options can be set in column definitions to control the way columns are rendered: